insure logo

 At Insure.com, we are committed to providing the timely, accurate and expert information consumers need to make smart insurance decisions.
 All our content is written and reviewed by industry professionals and insurance experts.
 Our team carefully vets our rate data to ensure we only provide reliable and up-to-date insurance pricing.
 We follow the highest editorial standards.
 Our content is based solely on objective research and data gathering.
 We maintain strict editorial independence to ensure unbiased coverage of the insurance industry.

-In Arkansas, Travelers offers the cheapest average premium at $1,680 per year.
-For comparison, the statewide average monthly cost is $227, though individual rates vary depending on your driving profile, location, and vehicle.
+Drivers in Arkansas can find the cheapest average premium with Travelers, at $1,680 per year.
+By comparison, the statewide average monthly cost is $227.
+Keep in mind that rates vary for each driver depending on factors like driving record, ZIP code, and vehicle type.

 Key Takeaways

-• Travelers has the cheapest average premium in Arkansas, coming in at $1,680 per year – about $1,043 compared to the state average.
+• Travelers has the lowest average car insurance premium in Arkansas, costing $1,680 per year.
+That’s $1,043 the state average.

-• For drivers with an at-fault accident on their record, Travelers offers the lowest rates, with annual costs averaging $2,396.
+• For drivers with an at-fault accident on record, Travelers offers the most affordable coverage at around $2,396 annually.

-• The 72712 ZIP code is the least expensive area in Arkansas for car insurance, with an average yearly premium of $2,386.
+• The 72712 ZIP code stands out as the cheapest area for auto insurance in Arkansas, with an average yearly cost of $2,386.

 Low-cost car insurance businesses in Arkansas